stark1tty/awesome-PhD/README.md

 - [QGIS TUTORIALS AND TIPS](https://www.qgistutorials.com/en/): A resource for learning QGIS including a linked structured course.
 - [WHIITEBOX TOOLS](https://www.whiteboxgeo.com/): A popular set of geospatial tools for Python and an extensive suite of plugins for QGIS and ArcGIS.
 Both free and paid options.

+#### Other Tools
+- [UPSCAYL](https://github.com/upscayl/upscayl):  Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.

 #### Presentations
 - [CANVA](https://www.canva.com): Canva is amazing for creating content such as slides, figures and there are so many great (and free!) designs to choose from.
 - [COLOR ORACLE](https://colororacle.org/index.html): A piece of software that helps you tell whether your plot or slide is accessible to folk with different colour vision impairments.